BitsxlaMarato/bits-live/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/71c013e3-dd84-4bc9-b55e-548fd0b8666d/deploy-status)](https://app.netlify.com/sites/bits-live-2020/deploys)

-> This repository contains the
+> This repository contains the live page for Bits x la Marato.
+Devloped by Hackers@UPC in Vue.js.

-# How to develop
+# How to develop or update the live page

 > To be able to install this project is necessary to run it in a node specific version.
 So for that you need to have installed Node.js